 Opinion Charlie Beaton: The Man Who Didn’t Want to Be Nice

 A dear man has left us.
 If there is a gap between us, he was the bridge.
 His endless contrasts were our whole.
 Mizrahim and Ashkenazim.
 Leftists and rightists.
 Arabs and Jews.
-Charlie Beaton was the most Israeli that could be, and yet, he did not fit any mold, any stereotype, any stigma.
-They say about these, one of a kind. one of its kind.
+Charlie Beaton was the most Israeli that might be, and yet, he did not fit any mold, any stereotype, any stigma.
+They say regarding these, one of a kind. one of its kind.
 And I’ll add: they don’t make these anymore.

 Did not sit on any pattern.
 Charlie Beaton, photo: Kimchi Moti